This post contains affiliate links. See my disclosure policy here.

 Method

-1. Add bourbon, grapefruit juice, honey syrup, bitters, and cubed ice to a shaker.
+Add bourbon, grapefruit juice, honey syrup, and bitters to a shaker.